ythecombinator/bepid-studies/README.md

 > Some exercises and all kind of stuff produced over a month of preparation for the *Brazilian Education Project for iOS Development(**BEPiD**)*.

-> **Important Note**: One of the main goals of this repository is to bring content accessible to all, so unfortunately this one will break the *English-writing-only* rule.
+> **Important Note**: One of the main goals of this repository is to bring content accessible to all, so unfortunately this one will break my *English-writing-only* rule for Github.
 By now that's all the English I got for you folks.
+I hope it'll soon be translated into English.

 ## Tabela de Conteúdos